burisu/i18n-localizer/README.md

 # I18n::Localizer

-I think that all objects can be localized: Date, Time, DateTime but also Numeric, Money, Measure, Enumerize::Value...
+The gem is based the idea that all objects can be localized: Date, Time, DateTime but also Numeric, Money, Measure, Enumerize::Value, Cat...

 ## Installation